-Since 2018 TTFC has transitioned the management of the company to the newly appointed Management Board and insourced key processes which had previously been outsourced externally with active support from Toa Re.
+In 2018 TTFC transitioned the management of the company to the newly appointed Management Board and insourced key processes which had previously been outsourced externally with active support from Toa Re.
 TTFC has maintained the underwriting of IGR business.

 4.5 External auditors